Author: Justin Schmid

-If you want a dash cam for your personal vehicle, ordering one from Amazon or your favorite online store might be perfect.
-But if you want real insights for a business with a fleet of vehicles, no mere dash cam will deliver.
+If this is for your personal vehicle, ordering one from Amazon or your favorite online store might be perfect.
+But if you want real insights for a business with a fleet of vehicles, you’re not likely to get the results you want.

 Dash Cam Versus Fleet Camera

-A dash cam is great for reactive situations: Your driver gets in an accident.
+A basic camera mounted on the dashboard is great for reactive situations: Your driver gets in an accident.
 You want evidence to find out what happened.
-That’s a perfect use case for a dash cam.
+That’s a perfect use case.

-They are also excellent for capturing hard stops, hard accelerations and other high-G events.
+Some can also show hard stops, hard accelerations and other high-G events.

 If your organization would rather prevent accidents and coach its drivers, you need an option beyond the basic dash cam.
 That’s where fleet cameras come in.
-The features that separate these from a dash cam are multiple cameras, driver scoring, and artificial intelligence.
+The features that separate these from dash cams are multiple cameras, driver scoring, and artificial intelligence.

 More important than the features, though, are how you can use an in-cab fleet camera.
 They’re really for preventing accidents from happening in the first place.
 They give drivers and managers more actionable information about driving habits — some cameras can even detect signs of distracted driving.
 This enhanced awareness can help them make decisions that avoid dangerous situations.